 - POL/WWS – International Relations (Head Preceptor), Spring 2018, with Professor Andrew Moravcsik.

-The introductory course to International Relations, held jointly by the Department of Politics and the Woodrow Wilson School.
+The introductory course to International Relations, held jointly by the Department of Politics and the Princeton School of Public and International Affairs.
 Topics include: Theoretical paradigms of IR, the international politics of trade, liberalization and embedded liberalism, war, terrorism, and the future of international relations.

 - Quantitative Analysis IV – Bayesian Machine Learning (PhD level), Spring 2017, with Professor Marc Ratkovic.

 The final and capstone course in the politics PhD quantitative methods sequence at Princeton University.
 Topics: Generative Models, Bayesian Statistics, Generalized Linear Models, MCMC inference, Hamiltonian Monte Carlo, Sparse Models and RBMs, Graphical Models and Latent Factor Models, Causal Discovery, Oracle Inequalities.

 - Quantitative Analysis I – Probability Theory (PhD level), Fall 2016, with Professor John Londregan

 The foundations of data analysis and the first course in the politics PhD quantitative methods sequence at Princeton University.
 Topics: events, sample spaces, probability distributions, conditional expectations, various k-variate distributions, Bayesian inference, introduction to MCMC and Gibbs sampling.